essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 300 pt

-2. The result shows **Total Population Affected** and the **Minimum Needs for the evacuated people** in the event of a flood.
+2. The result shows **Total Number of Buildings** and the **Number of buildings that might be temporarily closed** in the event of a flood.
 Also, there is an **Action Checklist** where the question:
-*Do we have enough relief items?* And a **Note** description explaining how many people are in high, medium and low hazard areas.
+*Which buildings will be evacuation centres?* And a **Note** description explaining `Map shows buildings affected in low, medium and high risk areas.`

 Print Results
 .............